Sabotnik/static-site/_drafts/mtawa-mkirinki.md

 image: /assets/images/post-images/mtawa-1.jpg
 ---

 ### As we celebrate two years of Same Learning Center, we want to introduce you to a few of the students.
-Read Maria Mkirinki's incredible story below:
+Read Mtawa Mkirinki's incredible story below:

 &nbsp;